florinDNL/KioskTrace/README.md

 1) Open powershell as administrator
 2) Run the script
-- To collect only etw provider trace:
+- To collect only etw provider trace and registry keys:

 		.\KioskTrace.ps1
-- To collect etw provider trace + ProcMon [ProcMon will be automatically downloaded, started and removed upon completion]:
+- To collect etw provider trace, registry keys + ProcMon [ProcMon will be automatically downloaded, started and removed upon completion]:

 		.\KioskTrace.ps1 -ProcMon